 - Paper 2: a grammar, punctuation and vocabulary test, in two sections of around 10 minutes each (with a break between, if necessary), worth 20 marks.
 This will involve a mixture of selecting the right answers e.g. through multiple choice, and writing short answers.

 In May 2016, following the KS1 SATs spelling paper accidentally being made available on the Department for Education website before the test, Schools Minister Nick Gibb removed the requirement on schools to administer the Key Stage 1 grammar, punctuation and spelling test for 2016.

 In 2017 the KS1 SPAG test remains optional, so schools can choose whether to adminster it to their pupils.

 The new Key Stage 1 maths test is made up of two papers:

 - Paper 1: arithmetic, worth 25 marks and taking around 15 minutes.

 - Paper 2: mathematical fluency, problem-solving and reasoning, worth 35 marks and taking 35 minutes, with a break if necessary.
-There will be a variety of question types: multiple choice, matching, true/false, constrained (e.g. completing a chart or table; drawing a shape) and less constrained (e.g. where children have to show or explain their method).
+There are a variety of question types: multiple choice, matching, true/false, constrained (e.g. completing a chart or table; drawing a shape) and less constrained (e.g. where children have to show or explain their method).

 When will the KS1 SATs take place?